Three Sisters Falls Trail

 Avoid this hike during the hot summer months.
 The heat is no joke and neither is the hike out.
 There’s very little shade on the trail once you leave the valley floor, and it takes a lot longer to get out of the valley than it does to get in.

-- Don’t be fooled by the hike in.
+- Don’t be fooled by the hike down.
 The hike out is substantially more challenging.

-- Avoid this hike if the temperature is in excess of 80 degrees.
+- Avoid this hike if the temperature is over 80 degrees.

 - Drink a lot of water before you leave your car, and bring no less than two liters per person with you if you want to avoid a helicopter escort.